OmarElkadi2020/prayer/Readme.md

     ```bash
     prayer-player --setup-calendar
     ```
     This will open a browser window and ask you to authorize the application.
+After running this command, ensure you successfully complete the authentication flow in your browser.
+A successful authentication will typically redirect you to a localhost page with a success message.

 ---